 To overcome these limitations, it would be ideal to develop a new approach for which it is not necessary to have a continuous odour concentration measurement at the source, but which enable to consider the variability of the phenomenon due to the variation of meteorological and operating conditions.

-A very fascinating future perspective for these devices, in addition to the approaches briefly described above, would be the use of complex methods, such as Micrometeorological Methods (Lotesoriere et al., 2022) or Backward Models (Wilson et al., 2012,Cesari et al., 2014, (Hrad et al., 2021), in order to estimate continuously the emission rate by the measurement in ambient air near the source of at the fence line.
+A very fascinating future perspective for these devices, in addition to the approaches briefly described above, would be the use of complex methods, such as Micrometeorological Methods (Lotesoriere et al., 2022) or Backward Models (Wilson et al., 2012,Cesari et al., 2014, Hrad et al., 2021), in order to estimate continuously the emission rate by the measurement in ambient air near the source of at the fence line.

 References